2010–11 AC Milan season: Group stage

-Knockout stage
+Knockout phase

 The draw for the first knockout round took place in Nyon, Switzerland, on 17 December 2010.
 Milan were paired with the winners of Group A, Tottenham Hotspur.
 The first leg was contested at the San Siro on Tuesday, 15 February.
 The visitors had a couple of early occasions with Peter Crouch and Rafael van der Vaart, both saved by goalkeeper Christian Abbiati.
 The latter picked up an injury to his head after colliding with Crouch and had to be replaced by Marco Amelia in the 18th minute.
 Later on, Milan claimed a penalty, as Michael Dawson hit Zlatan Ibrahimović with his arm inside the box, but the referee allowed play to go on.
 The Rossoneri made little effort during the first half and shortly before half time Amelia deflected Van der Vaart's shot over the crossbar.
 At the start of the second half, Milan coach Massimiliano Allegri sent in Alexandre Pato to replace Clarence Seedorf.
 It was defender Mario Yepes, however, who posed the major threats to Tottenham: the Colombian was twice denied by goalkeeper Heurelho Gomes from goalbound headers.
 Milan kept pressing forward, but 10 minutes from time they were caught short on a counterattack led by Aaron Lennon, who provided the assist for Crouch's winning goal.
 In injury time, Ibrahimović had the equaliser disallowed for apparently pushing Dawson and the visitors eventually snapped up a 1–0 victory.

 The second leg was played at White Hart Lane on Wednesday, 9 March.
 Having been defeated in the first-leg, Milan would have needed a win to make it through to the quarter-finals (except a 1–0 win, which would have sent the game to extra time), while a draw would have been enough for Tottenham to qualify.
 Therefore, despite a quick start by the hosts in the very first minutes, it was Milan who dictated much of the play in the first half and proved to be the more dangerous of the two sides.
 A 25-yard free-kick by Ibrahimović was saved by Gomes in the 16th minute and 9 minutes later Tottenham almost went 1–0 down when Gomes raced out of his goal to challenge Pato, who managed to fed the ball to Robinho, whose deflected shot was saved on the line by defender William Gallas.
 The Rossoneri kept creating chances in the second half, yet being unable to score.
 The game ended in a scoreless draw and Milan were knocked-out from the competition.